Features

 12.)
 Mau Summit Road – Construction of a toll highway from Nairobi to Mau Summit is expected to begin following the signing of a deal between Kenya and Rift Valley Connect – a consortium made up of Vinci Highways SAS, Meridian Infrastructure Africa Fund, and Vinci Concessions SAS.

-The Sh180 billion project will involve expansion of the 180-kilometre road into a four-lane dual carriageway from Rironi in Limuru to Mau Summit in Nakuru County.
+The Sh180 billion project will involve the expansion of the 180-kilometre road into a four-lane dual carriageway from Rironi in Limuru to Mau Summit in Nakuru County.

 13.)
 Nairobi Railway City – After nearly a decade of waiting, groundbreaking has been held for the proposed Nairobi Railway City, which seeks to decongest the city centre.